This position is no longer available

-North Little Rock, Arkansas, United States Remote (City) Employment USD 47,397 - 70,148 Yearly
+North Little Rock, Arkansas, United States Remote (City) USD 47,397 – 70,148 / year

-Arkansas.gov is hiring an Investigator II
+Arkansas.gov was looking for an Investigator II

 Arkansas.gov is hiring an Investigator II to conduct thorough, unbiased investigations across a range of subjects, including internal compliance, employee misconduct, and fraud.
 This role is critical for uncovering facts, recommending corrective measures, and supporting strategic decision-making within an organization dedicated to responsible resource management.